 4. Coral Island – Stardew Valley with hand-drawn art & deep story

 A broad map, tons to do, and some of the best character art around, Coral Island has been dubbed the “bisexual panic” farming sim on account of how attractive all the bachelors and bachelorettes are.
 This one has a very modern storyline about a corporation polluting the ocean and trying to bully the town into selling them space.
 Very Stardew Valley-esc (a la JojaMart), so you’ll have a sense of familiarity there.
-I have been playing this title since it was in Early Access and I can’t rave enough about this game.
+Coral Island has all of the farming sim elements you know and love but with juuust enough unique twists (underwater exploration, anyone?) to keep things fresh.

 How Coral Island is like Stardew Valley (or not):